 John Whitty is a licensed professional engineer (structural focus) with 30+ years of experience in the structural analysis and design of fall protection systems, manufacturing and industrial facilities, nuclear/fossil power plants and highway bridges & approach structures.
 He is currently licensed as a professional engineer in 14 states (New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, Alabama, Florida, Wisconsin, Tennessee, Arizona, Michigan and Minnesota).

 For the past 20+ years John has been involved extensively in the field of fall protection and studied under the tutelage of Dr. J. Nigel Ellis of Dynamic Scientific Controls/Ellis Fall Safety Solutions.
 He is an OSHA Competent/Qualified person and a graduate of Dr. Ellis’ courses on the principles and practices of Fall Hazard Control as well as a competent/qualified person lead instructor for EFSS’s fall protection training courses.

 He is a contributing author and editor of Dr. Ellis’s book, “Introduction to Fall Protection – 4th Edition”.

 Mr. Whitty is an active member of the ANSI Z359 committee Fall Protection Code and the American Society of Safety Professionals (ASSP).

-He has been an Exposition/Congress speaker for the ASSE (American Society of Safety Engineers), NSC (National Safety Council), the International Society for Fall Protection (ISFP) and has been published in numerous trade/safety publications.
+He has been an Exposition/Congress speaker for the ASSP (American Society of Safety Professionals), NSC (National Safety Council), the International Society for Fall Protection (ISFP) and has been published in numerous trade/safety publications.